kittynXR/VRCattoChatto/README.md

 Will upload to the windows store once Microsoft approves my partner account.

-Release package is here if you want to install it:  [Releases](https://github.com/kittynXR/VRCattoChatto/releases)
+Sideloadable release package is here if you want to install it:  [Releases](https://github.com/kittynXR/VRCattoChatto/releases)

 ![Picture of oauth dialogue.](oauthsetup.png)